KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 ## (Good) Feature Points

 The first step is to find distinctive locations in images, such as corners and use them as **feature points.** This points will be used later to build and retrieve the information about the environment. <br/>
-While using an AR application many conditions can change, i.e:
+While using an AR application many conditions can change, i.e.:
-   - **camera angle / perspective**;
+   - **camera angle and perspective**;
    - **rotation**;
    - **scale**;
    - **lighting**